NoahCristino/easywifi/README.md

 * List saved network profiles
 * Connect to saved networks
 * Setup new networks
+* Creation of hotspots

 # Requirements

-No libraries are needed just the [nmcli](http://manpages.ubuntu.com/manpages/bionic/en/man1/nmcli.1.html) tool
+No libraries are needed just the [nmcli](http://manpages.ubuntu.com/manpages/bionic/en/man1/nmcli.1.html) tool, and if you want to create hotspots then [dnsmasq](https://wiki.debian.org/dnsmasq) is also required.

 [cover]: https://i.imgur.com/x7HOggm.png "Easy Wifi Cover"